LUAN-Peter/studyNotes/docs/algorithm/dfs.md

 ***
 The spacial complexity is still $O(n)$, and we can improve to $O(1)$ with `Morris Algorithm`.
 [Morris Traversal][6]
 ::: danger Be Cautious!
-Morris traversal would change the structure of tree!
-Sometimes you debug by printing out the binary tree, which may be cause endless loop because of ring.
+Morris traversal would change the structure of tree, though the algorithm would correct the pointer at last!
+Sometimes you may debug by printing out the binary tree, which may cause endless loop because of ring.
 :::
 The procedure is showing as below:
 ![Image][7]